afkirmohamed11/HeartDiseacePredictionApp/README.md

-# Develop and Deploy A Heart Diseace Prediction Model using Python, Streamlit and Docker
+# Develop and Deploy A Heart Diseace Prediction App using Python, Streamlit and Docker

 ## Prerequisite: